CloseClose

 Gender

-Gender plays a role in cholesterol levels.
-This is because hormones can affect HDL levels.
-In fact, in men, cholesterol levels rise from age 20 to around age 50 before leveling off.
+Gender affects cholesterol levelsand hormones can affect HDL levels.
+In men, cholesterol levels rise from age 20 to around 50 before leveling off.
 The hormone estrogen helps raise HDL cholesterol.
-For this reason, cholesterol levels often remain low until after menopause.
-Then, their levels rise to the level of most men.
+For this reason, cholesterol levels often remain low until after menopause, when they rise to the level of most men.

-What you eat, how much you exercise, your age, gender and heredity all play a part in your cholesterol levels.
-Although you cannot control your heredity, gender or age, there are many things you can do to help lower your cholesterol naturally.
-These include stopping smoking, eating a healthy diet and getting regular physical activity.
+Your cholesterol levels are affected by what you eat, how much you exercise, age, gender, and heredity.
+Although you cannot control your heredity, gender, or age, you can do many things to help lower your cholesterol naturally.
+These include stopping smoking, eating a healthy diet, and exercising regularly.

 Comments